ashermancinelli/ashermancinelli.github.io/src/csblog/compiler-flyover/Optimizers.md

 this subject is *Optimizing compilers for modern architectures: a dependence-based approach* by Kennedy and Allen.

-Your time would be better spent reading that book than reading this blog, frankly.
+Your time may be better spent reading that book than reading this blog.
 ~~~

 There are two categories I'll break the optimizations into: